 To pass, the following must be evidenced To gain a distinction Business BU8.
-Ensure all actions are in line with business/brand standard BU11.
-Actively promote business/brand standard when briefing team BU9.
-Ensure all activities comply with legal requirements, industry members and monitoring service BU12.
-Minimise potential disruption by pro- regulations, social responsibility, professional codes and organisational policies/standards actively addressing the activities and identifying and addressing issues in advance BU10.
-Monitor the team during activities to ensure correct performance levels are achieved
+Ensure all actions are in line with BU11.
+Actively promote business/brand standard business/brand standard when BU9.
+Ensure all activities comply with briefing team members and legal requirements, industry monitoring service regulations, social responsibility, BU12.
+Minimise potential disruption professional codes and by pro-actively addressing the organisational policies/standards activities and identifying and BU10.
+Monitor the team during activities addressing issues in advance to ensure correct performance levels are achieved